Bill C-61: An Act to amend the Copyright Act: Content

-The Bill proposed a fine of $500 for music downloads.
+The bill proposed a fine of $500 for music downloads.
 Since this was not made to apply in other cases, fines of $20,000 per instance defined in previous bills were understood to apply to new offences criminalized by Bill C-61.
 These included: circumventing digital locks or DRM regardless of reason/intent, uploading copyrighted material regardless of awareness or "making available" copyrighted material regardless of whether it was actually uploaded.
-In the case of commercial circumvention of DRM, Clause 32 of the Bill specified penalties of $1,000,000 and/or five years imprisonment on conviction on indictment, or $25,000 and/or six months imprisonment on summary conviction.
+In the case of commercial circumvention of DRM, clause 32 of the bill specified penalties of a maximum of $1,000,000 and/or five years imprisonment on conviction on indictment, or a maximum of $25,000 and/or six months imprisonment on summary conviction.

 Confusion with Anti-Counterfeiting Trade Agreement

 There was confusion between Bill C-61 and ACTA, evident by letters sent by Jim Prentice detailing that no border checks were to occur.
 The proposed border checks are part of ACTA, not Bill C-61.